HECO: Fully Homomorphic Encryption Compiler: Related Work

-Finally, current domain-specific compilers~\cite{Dathathri2019-ha, Boemer2019-mt}, e.g., targeting encrypted Machine Learning applications, rely on a large set of hand-written expert-optimized kernels for common functionality (mostly linear algebra operations).
+Domain-specific compilers~\cite{Dathathri2019-ha, Boemer2019-mt, boemer2019}, e.g., targeting encrypted Machine Learning applications, rely on a large set of hand-written expert-optimized kernels for common functionality (mostly linear algebra operations).
 Since these tools rely on pre-determined mappings rather than automatically identifying optimization opportunities, they do not transfer to other domains, such as the general-purpose setting \oursystem targets.
+Besides that, their lack of flexibility prevents their use when developers' needs are even slightly misaligned.

+The Porcupine compiler~\cite{Cowan2021-vx} is closest to our work in that it also considers translating imperative programs to FHE's batching paradigm.
+However, their tool has a significantly different focus, using a heavy-weight synthesis approach that tries to identify optimal solutions that can outperform even state-of-the-art approaches used by experts.
+Since it explores a large state space in the search for an optimal solution, compile times tend to be long (up to many minutes) and programs can contain at most a handful of statements before the approach becomes infeasible.
+Additionally, Porcupine requires that developers provide a sketch of the structure of the batched program, making it less suitable for non-expert users.